Everyday Healthy Recipes

 3. Form walnut-size meatballs (rub a little oil on your hands to prevent the meat sticking to them).
 You should have about 25 meatballs.

-Raw chicken meatballs on top of white plate.
+Raw chicken meatballs on white plate.

-4. In a large non-stick pan heat up about 2 teaspoons of oil and fry the meatballs over a medium heat for about 2 minutes just until lightly browned turning them over several times.
+4. In a large non-stick pan heat about 2 teaspoons of oil and fry the meatballs over a medium heat for about 2 minutes just until lightly browned turning them over several times.
 They will finish cooking in the soup.
 Transfer to a plate and set aside.

 Browning chicken meatballs in pan.